o3de/o3de.org/content/docs/userguide/ui/animation/using-node-pane.md

 ---
-description: ' Use &ALY;''s UI Animation editor''s Node Pane to add or remove UI elements in an animation sequence. '
+description: ' Use Lumberyard''s UI Animation editor''s Node Pane to add or remove UI elements in an animation sequence. '
 title: Using the Node Pane
 ---